PROFIT MARGIN: [FAIL]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for MT was 8.16% last year, while for this year it is 6.15%.
-Since the AR to sales is decreasing by -2.01% the stock passes this criterion.
+Accounts Receivable to Sales for MT was 8.16% last year, while for this year it is 8.32%.
+Although the AR to sales is rising, it is below the max 30% that is allowed.
+The investor can still consider the stock if all other criteria appear very attractive.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]